 Memory Operating Allows you to set the DIMM voltage selection.
-When set to Auto, the system automatically sets Voltage
+When set to Auto, the system automatically sets the system voltage to the optimal setting based on the DIMM capacity and the numbers of DIMMs installed.

-DIMMs installed.
 By default, the Memory Operating Voltage option is set to Auto.